Top 10 Project Management Terms (and What They Mean)

 Requirements are conditions or tasks that must be completed to ensure the success or completion of the project.
 These can take many forms.
 Just make sure your project requirements are documented so everyone can understand and update them.

 A project plan is a document that defines a project’s processes, tasks, milestones, and assignments while taking scope and deadlines into account.
-Learn how to build a project plan that will help your team finish projects on time—and how to convince others planning's not a waste of time.
+Learn how to build a project plan that helps your team deliver projects on time—and how to convince others planning's not a waste of time.

 A milestone is an action or event that marks a significant event or change on a project.
 Milestones help you monitor important deadlines, dates, and deliverables so you can ensure your project stays on track.